chaoscreater/Amarok-Hider/README.md

 🌐 **ENGLISH** | [简体中文](https://github.com/deltazefiro/Amarok-Hider/blob/main/README.zh.md)

+## What's new in my version?
+- For the apps that you've configured to hide, those can now be exported/imported

+- When you Hide or Unhide in Amarok, it will perform that operation for ALL the apps that you've configured.
+This isn't ideal, as you might want more granularity on a per-app level.
+There may be situations where an app needs to be hidden and remain hidden.
+Let's say I have an app that I don't use often, so I tend to keep it disabled (to avoid noisy notifications, or other reasons).
+And let's assume that this app is modified, which means I don't want Play Store to update/overwrite it.
+Even if you turn off auto-update in Play Store, I could still manually update it by accident.
+Let's call this app "App A".
+If I were to Hide apps in Amarok, i.e I'm now going to use Play Store, then it would look like this:
+  - App A (already hidden/disabled, so hiding in Amarok doesn't change anything)
+  - App B (will now be hidden/disabled)
+  - App C (will now be hidden/disabled)

+  All 3 apps will not show up in Play Store, no chance of accidentally updating them, great.
+Now, I'm done with using the Play Store, I can Unhide in Amarok.
+All 3 apps will now be unhidden (enabled).
+However, App A was previously disabled manually by me and I want to keep it that way.
+The original Amarok version cannot do this as of this writing.
+But with my version, you can restore the previous app enabled/disabled status.

+- Similar to point 2, you can configure on a per-app level to keep an app disabled (hidden) after you tap Unhide.
+This is great if you know that certain apps will always need to be hidden and that you want to manually enable/disable it.
+So for example, if I have an app that I rarely use (maybe once every month) and I just need to make sure it always stays disabled after I enable it temporarily with Amarok, then later on choose to manually enable it, then this is what you need.

 ## What is Amarok?

 Amarok is a lightweight Android privacy tool that shields your files and apps from prying eyes without the overhead of encryption.